Gangittla-hari/JavaScript/114-Simon-Says-Game - 4/README.md

 Open the index.html file in your browser to play the game.

-📌 Features
+## 📌 Features

-🎯 Random color sequence generation
+- 🎯 Random color sequence generation
-🧠 Tests the player's memory
+- 🧠 Tests the player's memory
-📈 Level increases after every correct sequence
+- 📈 Level increases after every correct sequence
-✨ Button flash animation
+- ✨ Button flash animation
-🖱️ Mouse click interaction
+- 🖱️ Mouse click interaction
-💥 Game Over screen when the sequence is incorrect
+- 💥 Game Over when the sequence is incorrect
-🔄 Game can be restarted by pressing any key
+- 🔄 Game can be restarted by pressing any key

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5 – Structure of the game
+- **HTML5** – Structure of the game
-CSS3 – Styling and animations
+- **CSS3** – Styling and animations
-JavaScript – Game logic and user interaction
+- **JavaScript** – Game logic and user interaction

 📂 Project Structure
 Simon-Says-Game/
 │